kerkomen/qtools/README.md

 Count the number of jobs for the `$USER`.
 Running `qcount -a` will output the number of jobs for all the users.

-### qnodes
+### qnode

 Usage:

-    $ qnodes
+    $ qnode

 The command above will print the list of free nodes sorted by their `LOAD`.
-Use `qnodes -m` to sort the list of free nodes by memory available.
+Use `qnode -m` to sort the list of free nodes by memory available.

 ## Contributing